-Applicants must submit the following documents to the Embassy of Japan in their home countries by 8 March 2024.
+Applicants must submit the following documents to the Embassy of Japan in their home countries (Embassy of Japan in Belgium) by 4pm, 4 March 2025 via email.
 Early submission of applications and documents is encouraged.
 The submitted documents will not be returned.

+Document Amount

+1) Application Form

+2) JET Programme Applicant Self-Report of Medical Conditions

+3) Certified Academic Record/Transcript

+• Inclusive of all college/university courses.
+1

+• If a physical copy is not provided by your institution, a printed copy of 1

+the digital version must be submitted.

+4) Essay (Statement of Purpose)

+• Typed, single-sided, double-spaced on A4 paper (210mm x 297mm) or

+letter-sized paper (8.5in x 11in), not exceeding two pages.
+This page 1

+limit must be strictly observed.

+• The essay is to be in English for ALT applicants.

+5) Certificate of Graduation

-Document Original Сору 1) Application Form 1 2 2) JET Programme Applicant Self-Report of Medical Condition(s) 1 2 3) Certified Record/Transcript Inclusive of all college/university courses.
-1 2 If a physical copy is not provided by your institution, a printed copy of the digital version must be submitted.
-4) Essay (Statement of Purpose) • Typed, single-sided, double-spaced on A4 paper (210mm x 297mm) or letter-sized paper (8.5in x 11in), not exceeding two pages.
-This page limit 1 2 must be strictly observed.
-The essay is to be in Japanese and English.
-5) Certification of Graduation If you have not graduated yet, you must submit a certificate of expected date of graduation.
-1 2 If a physical copy is not provided by your institution, a printed copy of the digital version must be submitted.
-6) Letters of Reference References written in either Japanese or English must be submitted.
-2 2 each If you have not graduated yet, one of the referees must be someone related to your university.
-7) Teaching or language proficiency qualifications (TEFL/TESL/TESOL/JLPT) (Only for applicants with these types of 0 3 qualifications).
-8) Document which shows your nationality (passport, etc.) 0 3 9) Criminal Record (Only for applicants with a criminal history) • In the case the applicant is unable to obtain their Criminal Record by the 1 0 time of application, a document proving you have applied will be accepted.
-In this instance, the Criminal Record itself must then be submitted by 15 March 2024.
-Please see 6.
-1) in regards to obtaining a Criminal Record.
+• If you have not graduated yet, you must submit a certificate of expected

+date of graduation.
+1

+• If a physical copy is not provided by your institution, a printed copy of

+the digital version must be submitted.

+6) Letters of Reference

+• References written in either Japanese or English must be submitted.
+2

+• If you have not graduated yet, one of the referees must be someone 2

+related to your university.

+7) Teaching or language proficiency qualifications (TEFL/TESL/TESOL/JLPT) (Only for applicants with these types of 1 qualifications).
+8) Document which shows your nationality (passport, etc.) 1 9) Criminal Record (Only for applicants with a criminal history) • In the case the applicant is unable to obtain their Criminal Record by the time of application, a document proving you have applied will be 1 accepted.
+In this instance, the Criminal Record itself must then be 1 submitted by 11 March 2025. • Please see 6.
+(1) in regard to obtaining a Criminal Record.